Philip Melanchthon: Professor at Wittenberg

-Opposed as a reformer at Tübingen, he accepted a call to the University of Wittenberg from Martin Luther on the recommendation of his great-uncle, and became professor of Greek there in 1518 at the age of 21.
-He studied the Scriptures, especially of Paul, and Evangelical doctrine.
-Attending the disputation of Leipzig (1519) as a spectator, he nonetheless participated with his comments.
-After his views were attacked by Johann Eck, Melanchthon replied based on the authority of Scripture in his Defensio contra Johannem Eckium (Wittenberg, 1519).
+Already recognized as a reformer, he was opposed at Tübingen.
+He accepted a call to the University of Wittenberg from Martin Luther on the recommendation of his great-uncle, and became professor of Greek there in 1518 at the age of 21.
+He studied the Scriptures, especially of Paul, and evangelical doctrine.
+He attended the disputation of Leipzig (1519) as a spectator, but participated with his own comments.
+After his views were attacked by Johann Eck, he replied based on the authority of Scripture in his Defensio contra Johannem Eckium (Wittenberg, 1519).

 Following lectures on the Gospel of Matthew and the Epistle to the Romans, together with his investigations into Pauline doctrine, he was granted the degree of bachelor of theology, and transferred to the theological faculty.
-He married Katharina Krapp (Katharina article from the German Wikipedia), (1497–1557) daughter of Wittenberg's mayor, on 25 November 1520.
-They had four children: Anna (Anna article from the German Wikipedia), Philipp, Georg, and Magdalen.
+He married Katharina Krapp (Katharina Melanchthon), (1497–1557) daughter of Wittenberg's mayor, on 25 November 1520.
+They had four children: Anna, Philipp, Georg, and Magdalen.

 Theological disputes

 In the beginning of 1521, Melanchthon defended Luther in his Didymi Faventini versus Thomam Placentinum pro M. Luthero oratio (Wittenberg, n.d.).
 He argued that Luther rejected only papal and ecclesiastical practises which were at variance with Scripture.
 But while Luther was absent at Wartburg Castle, during the disturbances caused by the Zwickau prophets, Melanchthon wavered.

 The appearance of Melanchthon's Loci communes rerum theologicarum seu hypotyposes theologicae (Wittenberg and Basel, 1521) was of subsequent importance to the Reformation.
-Melanchthon presented a new doctrine of Christianity under the form of a discussion of the "leading thoughts" of the Epistle to the Romans.
+Melanchthon discussed the "leading thoughts" of Paul's Letter to the Romans and used this platform to present a new doctrine of Christianity; one where faith in God was more important than good deeds.
 Loci communes contributed to the gradual rise of the Lutheran scholastic tradition, and the later theologians Martin Chemnitz, Mathias Haffenreffer, and Leonhard Hutter expanded upon it.
 Melanchthon continued to lecture on the classics.

 On a journey in 1524 to his native town, he encountered the papal legate, Cardinal Lorenzo Campeggio, who tried to draw him from Luther's cause.
 In his Unterricht der Visitatorn an die Pfarherrn im Kurfürstentum zu Sachssen (1528) Melanchthon presented the evangelical doctrine of salvation as well as regulations for churches and schools.

 In 1529, Melanchthon accompanied the elector to the Diet of Speyer.
 His hopes of persuading the Holy Roman Empire to recognize the Reformation were not fulfilled.
 A friendly attitude towards the Swiss at the Diet was something he later changed, calling Huldrych Zwingli's doctrine of the Lord's Supper "an impious dogma".